Thiago099/jsx-dom-builder/README.md

 # jsx-dom-builder

 ## Description
-This is a JSX library, with reactivity, components, input synchronizing and where you can fully edit every JSX variable and append it to any element.
+This is a JSX library, with reactivity, components, input synchronizing and you can fully edit every JSX variable and append it to any element.
 ## Instalation

 You can get started by running the following commands